Certain Pasta From Italy: Post-Preliminary Analysis of the Antidumping Duty Administrative Review (December 31, 2025) (A-475-818).

 Following the PPA, the domestic industry submitted case briefs on January 26, 2026, fundamentally challenging both the factual sufficiency of the respondents' supplemental submissions and the legal adequacy of Commerce's explanation for reversing its preliminary AFA determination.[16]

-For those interested in the Pasta from Italy saga, it would be interesting to see how Commerce will show and determine the calculation methodology rates, as this is an issue that generally goes through a comment process.
-For this we would need to wait until March 11, 2026.
+For those interested in the Pasta from Italy saga, it would be interesting to see how Commerce will justify its final determination in order to preserve the consistency of its administrative practice.
+For this we would need to wait until the publication of the final results, currently scheduled for March 11, 2026.

 Disclaimer: This publication is provided for general informational purposes only and does not constitute legal advice.
 Reading or relying on this material does not create an attorney–client relationship.